Last Updated: 8/2/20 | August 2nd, 2020

 Maafushi, once a sleepy little island, is now the victim of uncontrolled development.

-There are hotels going up left and right, boats making frequent trips to Malé to pick up tour groups, and one small over-crowded and overbuilt beach.
-The few restaurants on the island cater mostly to tourists, and outside the area cleaned up for visitors, it’s one trash-covered dump.
+Hotels were going up left and right, boats were making frequent trips to Malé to pick up tour groups, and there was just one small overcrowded and overbuilt beach.
+The few restaurants on the island catered mostly to tourists, and outside the area that had been cleaned up for visitors, it was one trash-covered dump.

-You can see the writing on the wall — this place is the next Ko Phi Phi.
+I could see the writing on the wall: this place was going to be the next Ko Phi Phi.
 As a guesthouse owner on another island said, “Soon there will be no more locals there.
 They will simply rent out their land and move to Malé.”

 But Maafushi is good for a few things: diving, snorkeling, and acting as a launching pad to prettier, quieter islands like Gulhi and Fulidhoo.

 After a couple of days, I escaped to Mahibadhoo.
-Kristin, our amazing solo female travel writer, stayed there a few years ago, and so I was eager to visit and check out the Amazing Noovilu, praised as “possibly the best guesthouse in the Maldives.”
+My friend Kristin stayed there a few years ago, and so I was eager to visit and check out the Amazing Noovilu, praised as “possibly the best guesthouse in the Maldives.”
 (It was really nice.
-A little expensive for my taste but the service, food, and activities offered by the staff was resort quality.
+A little expensive for my taste but the service, food, and activities offered by the staff were resort-quality.
 Incredible attention to detail and I recommend staying there.)

 Unlike Maafushi, I liked Mahibadhoo.